0x5d/0x5d.github.io/content/posts/rfcs/index.en.md

 - Co-authors will actively work on writing the RFC with you, committing time to think about it or parts of it.
 - Collaborators are people who can guide you or help you bounce ideas off.
 For example, a team member who owns a subsystem your code will need to interact with, or a product team member who can help you understand the underlying use cases better.
 - Stakeholders are any folks impacted by the RFC's implementation.
 It's a naturally "open" group that might include contributors who must prioritize new work, their managers, customers waiting for a specific feature, etc.
 - Your audience is whoever you intend to get feedback from.
 You must identify it early as it will determine the style of writing you should use and the type of additional material you should include (such as diagrams, code snippets, or wireframes).
 If you fail to establish your audience, receiving high-quality feedback on your RFC will become more challenging.
-Commenters will usually ask you to explain something better or add more context.
+A clear sign of this is that commenters will usually ask you to explain something better or add more context.
+In those cases, your reaction shouldn't be to exclude them from the review process - instead, try to understand their background and adapt your RFC to make it more digestible.

-I've found the things I described in this section to help reduce the risk (both in quantity and type) associated with your proposal.
+I've found the things I described in this section to help reduce the risk (both in magnitude and type) associated with your proposal.

 The first risk dimension is resource utilization.
-If your RFC is approved, you'll better understand what needs to be done, who should do it, and how long it will take.
+If your RFC is approved, you'll better understand **what** needs to be done, **who** should do it, and **how long** it will take.
 On the other hand, if it's rejected, you won't have wasted your valuable time working on a potentially-complex project only to find out it wasn't needed.
 Arguably, our work as programmers isn't to write as much code as possible but to minimize the amount of code that needs to be written.

 The second is change management.
 Your proposal will inevitably affect the system it modifies.
 Thinking about the problem and solution in such a profound way will help you see how implementing your RFC will impact other components and users, making coming up with a migration strategy an easier task.